nautes-labs/website/src/en/guide/user-guide/project.md

 ## Delete Project (API)

-> Before deleting a project, please delete all entities and resources associated with the project, such as deployment runtimes and code repositories, otherwise the deletion cannot be performed.
+> Before deleting a project, please delete all entities and resources related to the project, such as deployment runtimes and code repositories, otherwise the deletion cannot be performed.

-### Compose Project Deletion Request
+### Compose Delete Project Request

 Compose an API request example by API definition `Project_DeleteProject` and add the access token as a request header.